dvlprdave/papa-bear-codes/content/blog/javascript/four-common-javascript-interview-coding-problems.md

 The reduce method will iterate over our arguments and add each number to the accumulator giving us a final sum.

-> This is my go to article whenever I'm having trouble remebering the details of reduce.
+> This is my go-to article whenever I'm having trouble remembering the details of reduce.
 [Alligator.io Understanding the JavaScript Reduce Method](https://alligator.io/js/finally-understand-reduce/)

 ## 3. FizzBuzz